US STOCKS-Wall Street closes lower as virus spike hits travel stocks

 Investors piled into defensive sectors considered relatively safe during times of economic uncertainty, lifting real estate .SPLRCR, utilities .SPLRCU, consumer staples .SPLRCS and healthcare .SPXHC as financials and energy shares fell hard.

-Shares of airline operators and cruiseliners including JetBlue Airways JBLU.O, American Airlines AAL.O, Norwegian Cruise Line NCLH.N and Carnival Corp CCL.N, which were hammered last year during lockdowns but have climbed recently on the reopening hopes, fell around 5%.
+Shares of airline operators and cruiseliners including JetBlue Airways JBLU.O, American Airlines AAL.O, Norwegian Cruise Line NCLH.Nand Carnival Corp CCL.N, which were hammered last year during lockdowns but have climbed recently on the reopening hopes, fell more than 4%.

 Some of the recent optimism about the leisure industry has waned as the reopening might take a bit longer than initially thought, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.